blowdart/AspNetSameSiteSamples/AspNet472VisualBasicMVC5/README.md

 and if not, changes the cookies to not emit the attribute if the new `None` value has been set.

-See [global.asax](Global.asax.vb) for an example of hooking up the event and [SameSiteCookieRewriter.vb](SameSiteCookieRewriter.vb) for an example of handling the event and adjusting the cookie `sameSite` attribute.
+See [global.asax](Global.asax.vb) for an example of hooking up the event and [SameSiteCookieRewriter.vb](SameSiteCookieRewriter.vb) for an example of handling the event and adjusting the cookie `sameSite` attribute which you can copy into your own code.

 ```vb
 Sub FilterSameSiteNoneForIncompatibleUserAgents(ByVal sender As Object)